Bird Feeder Cleaning

 the sugar, ensuring it dissolves.
 Let the

-nectar cool before filling feeders.
+nectar cool before lling feeders.
 Store

 excess in refrigerator.
 Depending upon the